jfpatrick/accsoft-gui-pyqt-widgets/docs/widgets/app_frame/examples.rst

    python examples/app_frame/programmatic_example.py

 This example shows the simplest and the most minimalistic use of :class:`~accwidgets.app_frame.ApplicationFrame` window with the default setup in code.
-By default, it will enable only :class:`~accwidgets.log_console.LogConsoleDock`, a widget that does not require additional connections, and thus additional setup.
+By default, it will not enable any additional widgets in order to prevent the implicit need to install additional dependencies for other widgets.
+It is possible, however, to enable those in property configuration or via initializer arguments (see examples below).
 Menus here are configured to partially recreate the experience provided by "CERN Application Frame" :ref:`Qt Designer template <install:Enable Qt Designer templates>`.

 .. image:: ../../img/examples_appframe_basic.png